 At the end of this course, students should accomplish the following course objectives:

-There is one required text for this course:
+There are two required texts for this course:

-Vaughn, L. (2001).
+Vaughn, Liwen.
+(2001).
 Statistical Methods for the Information Professional: A Practically Painless Approach to Understanding, Using, and Interpreting Statistics.
 Medford, NJ: Published for the American Society for Information Science and Technology by Information Today.
-[ISBN: 1573871109]

 There are also required supplementary readings and relevant Web resources listed on the Resources page.